sametz/chem-coding/guides/python_environment_setup.md

 some Linux distributions don't include `venv` with python, and you'll have to install it separately.

-## Contents

 ## Why Python Environments?

 You may think,
 "my computer already has Python on it.
 Why can't I just use that?"
-The problem is that this "system Python" is used by your operating system, and if you try to customize it something might break.
+The problem is that this "system Python" is used by your operating system, and if you try to customize it by installing Python packages something might break.
+It's Python's extensibility
-It's the ability to customize Python that makes it so powerful and so widely useful, so it is highly likely that you will want to start installing additional libraries at some point.
+that makes it so powerful and so widely useful, so it is highly likely that you will want to install additional libraries at some point.

 For example, if you want to do data analysis and visualization, you are very early on going to be installing libraries such as `pandas` and `matplotlib`.
 If you are following a tutorial, and at some point it the instructions say something like: